chiisquare/100-days-of-code/log.md

 **Today's Progress**: ...didn't truly do coding lol, only thought about it and found an article that would guide me with making a wordle clone using basic HTML, CSS, JavaScript, and NPM!

 **Thoughts:** job training is finally easing up.
-I am so anxious that it's hard for me to do work outside of the shift.... current me (which is Mar.
-12th chiisquare) is wondering if making time for yoga would have helped things... unsure.
+I am so anxious that it's hard for me to do work outside of the shift...

 **Link to work:** https://twitter.com/chiisana2u/status/1501019133260931074